chloealbright/DevHiveMind/Devops/Continuous Integration.md

 - **Self-hosted CI:** Preferable for larger projects with specific resource needs.
 More control over resources and suitability for extensive projects and teams make it a choice for larger enterprises.

+Gradle employs a domain-specific language (DSL) rather than XML, a departure from Maven's XML-centric approach.
+There are tools available to convert Gradle to Maven and vice versa, translating between Gradle build files and Maven's pom XML.

+**Gradle Overview:**
+- Created in 2008 to address Maven's limitations.
+- Utilizes a Groovy-based DSL for build scripts, enhancing readability and conciseness.
+- Offers a customizable build model directly from the script, allowing dynamic addition of custom build logic.

+**Gradle's Build Lifecycle:**
+- Introduces an incremental build feature for faster application building, particularly advantageous for minor code changes.

+**Gradle Java Plugin:**
+- Enhances flexibility with a code-based build script, replacing Maven's XML verbosity.
+- Supports easy customization of the build model within the script itself.

+**Creating a Build Scan in Gradle:**
+- Gradle allows the creation of build scans to analyze and optimize builds.

+**Choosing Gradle Over Maven or Ant:**
+- Gradle combines Ant's flexibility with Maven's convention over configuration.
+- Implements efficient input and output checks for incremental builds, resulting in faster build times.
+- Utilizes Groovy, a DSL known for its readability and ease of use.

+**Equivalent of Pom.xml in Gradle:**
+- The equivalent to Maven's pom.xml in Gradle is the build.gradle script.
+It defines project configurations in Groovy or Kotlin.

+**Difference Between Gradle Build.gradle and Maven build.xml:**
+- Gradle's build.gradle script is code-based, leveraging a DSL for conciseness.
+- Maven's build.xml script, in contrast, is XML-centric and may require separate plugins for customizations.

+Hans Dockter, Gradle's founder, envisioned a modern build tool with a code-based build script, incremental builds, and an easily customizable build model, addressing Maven's limitations and contributing to improved performance.